mvnrsa/FiberyAPIs/README.md

 ## Webhooks

 If you are planning to use the webhooks you have to publish and run the migrations and seeder as above.
-Then you have to edit the rows in the `fibery_map` table to set the laravel model and fields names and mark some fields a reference fields.
+Then you have to edit the rows in the `fibery_map` table to set the laravel model and field names and mark some fields for each model as reference fields.
 Reference fields are used by the API client to match entities in Fibery to models in Laravel.

 Then you can call the `add_webhook` method with a type name to generate a unique url and set up the webhook in Fibery.